 If a vehicle violates this ordinance and the cyclist crashes, the driver may be at fault for the accident even if there was no direct contact.
 For example, if the vehicle suddenly cuts off the cyclist or forces them to swerve to avoid a collision, the driver can still be held responsible.

 RELATED POST: How Can We Improve Bicycle Safety in San Antonio?

 San Antonio also passed a bike ordinance requiring cyclists have a front white light, and a rear red reflector or red light when operating a bicycle at dusk or at night.
 If you were not in compliance with this ordinance, you may be found at fault, or partially at fault, for the accident.
 For both legal and safety reasons, it is in your best interest to stay highly visible and behave in a defensive manner when cycling.

-11. There Is a Time Limit for Filing Your Accident Claim
+11. There Is a Time Limit for Filing Your Bicycle Accident Insurance Claim

 Don’t wait until the statute of limitations runs out to file your accident claim.
-In fact, you shouldn’t even risk getting too close.
+You shouldn’t even risk getting too close.
 It takes time to gather and evaluate the evidence and go through multiple rounds of negotiation with the insurance company.
 The sooner you get started, the more time you and an experienced attorney will have to build a successful personal injury case.

 Our firm has avid cyclists who know what a joy—and what a danger—bicycles can be.
-If you are a cyclist who’s been injured in a car accident, let our experienced team provide the representation you need to get the settlement you deserve.
+If you suffered injuries in a car-bike accident, let our experienced team provide the representation you need to get the settlement you deserve.